syreal17/Chimera/README.md

 # Chimera
 ##Corpora Heterogenization by Invocation Modulation for Elfs in Reversing Analyses
 ##Overview
 Source to binary corpora creation based on multiple different compiler invocations, for say creating a corpora of binaries with every different optimization level.
-Currently you can customize chimera.cfg with compiler, cflags, extension for the binary, and folder for the binaries.
-This allows for exercising compile-time obfuscators like [o-llvm](https://github.com/obfuscator-llvm/obfuscator/wiki) to create corpora of binaries that exhibit different levels of obfuscation transformations.
-These corpora could be used to create automated reverse engineering analyses or for other research. o-llvm is confirmed to work with Chimera.
+Currently you can customize invocations.cfg with compiler, cflags, extension for the binaries, and folder for the binaries.
+This allows for exercising compile-time obfuscators like [o-llvm](https://github.com/obfuscator-llvm/obfuscator/wiki) to create corpora of binaries that exhibit different levels and types of obfuscation transformations.
+These corpora could be used to test automated reverse engineering analyses or for other research. o-llvm is confirmed to work with Chimera.

 Chimera is simple set of bash scripts and a C corpora with build processes that have been standardized by a buildit.chimera script.